 Simply getting over a bad habit is not enough to make this change sustainable.
 Instead, you should replace these bad habits with positive habits.
 Using the drinking example from earlier, you should actively create a backup plan by having your friends drive you home.

-Alternatively, if binge eating junk food is your vice, you can replace the unhealthy foods with healthier options that still taste delicious.
-Ensure you have a plan to avoid the trigger before you are confronted with it.
+Alternatively, if binge eating junk food is your vice, you can replace unhealthy foods with healthier options that still taste delicious.
+Ensure you have the plan to avoid the trigger before you are confronted with it.

 Step 4.
 Identify and Change the Larger Pattern

 Habits often exist in a larger context.
 In fact, many of your bad habits could be intertwined.
 This is usually because certain emotions trigger a series of events, instead of just one.
 For instance, a breakup causes negative emotions to overpower individuals.

 This triggers some people to binge eat, adopt a negative lifestyle, stop partaking in activities they usually enjoy, and not stay active.
 Understanding how all these behaviors are interrelated can help you get rid of multiple bad habits at once.

 Prompts are reminders that help you continuously avoid unwanted behavior and replace it with positive, conscious behavior.
 This is essentially a positive trigger that motivates you to make the decisions that best align with your goals and values.